Bippo799/jwt/README.md

 ## Project Status & Versioning

 This library is not yet production ready.
 It is undergoing testing and the API is subject to change.
+Please see the Releases portion of this repo for versioning.

 ## Mission Statement